 MA K van der Ham

-This collaborative practical theological research project is inspired by liberation hermeneutics.
-It takes a case study of bible study groups with members of international churches and the Protestant Church in the Netherlands (PCN).
-Contextual Bible Study (CBS) and Intercultural Bible Reading (IBR) facilitate a collective reflection and constructive interaction on conflicting experiences and views regarding racism and white supremacy in contemporary churches and Dutch society, in combination with a reflection on the Christian theological concepts involved.
+Using the methods of Contextual Bible Study (CBS) and Intercultural Bible Reading (IBR), this project facilitates a collective reflection and constructive interaction on conflicting experiences and views regarding racism and white supremacy in contemporary churches and Dutch society, in combination with a reflection on the Christian theological concepts involved.

 This interdisciplinary research project will hereby aim to contribute to respond to one of the most urgent and complex challenges for church and society today: how do we respond to racism, with due regard for our own (historical) role in maintaining racist structures in society?